axionanon/cryptguestbook/README.md

 Download the Python file GUESTBOOK.py
 Run it in your preferred IDE.
 It should automatically handle dependencies and prompt you for inputs.
 Follow the prompts to leave a message or decode one. <br>
-** *the files will be stores locally on your computer because this is not a web version*
+** *the files will be stored locally on your computer because this is not a web version*

 Requirements <br>